Michael is a musician, a support analyst, and a long time audiophile and tech/music geek.

-Fast forward to 2019, and Apple is now geared more to streaming music than owning it and there are quite a few healthy competitors for this service.
+Fast forward to 2019, and you'll see how Apple geared more to streaming music than owning it.
+There were quite a few healthy competitors for this service.
 Spotify and Pandora jumped to the front of the pack for streaming audio long before Apple became engaged.

-It’s not only streaming quality that Apple now finds itself behind the pack on - its purchased content is behind as well.
-Companies like Tidal, and my own personal favorite 7Digital, are selling lossless audio from their own stores for less than $2 a song each and in some cases, older releases of complete albums sell in FLAC format for under $8.
+It’s not only streaming quality that Apple now finds itself behind the pack on: Apple's purchased content is behind, as well.
+Companies like Tidal, and my own personal favorite 7Digital, are selling lossless audio from their own stores for less than $2 a song each and, in some cases, older releases of complete albums sell in FLAC format for under $8.

 As to streaming lossless audio, I am able to stream my entire library which is now 89% lossless over my cell phone on my daily commute by using a free streaming media service called Plex.